PaNOSC-ViNYL/McStasScript/README.md

     my_instrument.settings(output_path="first_run", ncount=1E7)

 The simulatiuon is performed with the *backengine* method.
-After this call, the data can be retrieved from the data attribute.
+This returns the data generated from the simulation.

-    my_instrument.backengine()
-    data = my_instrument.data
+    data = my_instrument.backengine()

 Results from the monitors would be stored as a list of McStasData objects in the returned data.
 The counts are stored as numpy arrays.
 We can read and change the intensity directly and manipulate the data before plotting.